-(2) January through May.
+(2) January through August.

-The New Hampshire Housing Finance Authority issued an updated report in September 2011 with respect to foreclosure activity in the State that included the following:
+The New Hampshire Housing Finance Authority issued an updated report in January 2012 with respect to foreclosure activity in the State that included the following:

-"There were 238 foreclosure deeds recorded in July 2011, a decrease of more than 30% from foreclosure deeds recorded in July 2010, and a similar decline from the number of foreclosure deeds recorded in the prior month.
-The cumulative total for the first seven months of 2011 is now nearly 8% below last year's record pace of foreclosures.
-This is a notable one month decline suggesting a 5% to 10% decline in the total number of foreclosures this year from last year's total.
+"There were 273 foreclosure deeds recorded in November 2011, an increase of about 20% from foreclosure deeds recorded in November 2010, and an increase of 4% from the number of foreclosure deeds recorded in the prior month.
+The cumulative total for 2011 through November is approximately 7% below last year's record pace of foreclosures.
 Nonetheless, there continue to be significant numbers of New Hampshire households that are delinquent on their mortgage.
-In addition, lenders have allowed the period of delinquency prior to foreclosure to extend in part due to delays in document processing and in part in hopes that the market will improve, mitigating their losses.
-These conditions set the stage for a protracted period during which significant numbers of foreclosed and distressed properties will negatively influence the housing market, slowing its overall recovery."
+In addition, lenders have allowed the period of delinquency prior to foreclosure to extend in part due to delays in document processing and in part in hopes that the market will improve, mitigating their losses."